Project

 Protect the ACE Basin from Pipelines & Power Plants

-The Coastal Conservation League opposes the proposed 2,000-megawatt gas plant and pipeline in Canadys, citing concerns with air quality, wetland impacts, and financial risks.
+The Canadys gas-fired power plant and accompanying Elba Bridge Pipeline are likely to impact the Edisto River and the ACE Basin wetlands.
+The Coastal Conservation League opposes the proposed 2,180-megawatt gas plant and pipeline in Canadys, citing concerns with air quality, wetland impacts, and financial risks.

-Santee Cooper and Dominion Energy would jointly construct, own, and operate the gas plant at the former Canadys coal plant site along the Edisto River.
-At more than 4x the original 490-megawatt coal facility, the gas plant would require major transmission upgrades, including the expansion of existing interstate pipelines and the construction of new intrastate pipelines to transport gas.
+The procedural window has officially opened for Santee Cooper and Dominion Energy to jointly construct, own, and operate the gas plant at the former Canadys coal plant site along the Edisto River.
+In December 2025, Santee Cooper and Dominion initiated the permitting process for a Certificate of Environmental Compatibility and Public Convenience and Necessity for the construction and operation of the Edisto power plant.
+At more than 4x the size of the original 490-megawatt coal facility and twice the originally quoted price (now at $5 billion) the gas plant requires major transmission upgrades, including the expansion of existing interstate pipelines and the construction of new intrastate pipelines- the Elba Bridge Pipeline – to transport gas.

 After living near a coal plant for 50+ years, the health of Colleton County residents is endangered again.